 First of all, hello.
 It’s been a long ass time (5 months at least?) since I last updated my website.
 This is not because I totally forgot about it or because I don’t like writing anymore.
 It’s simply because I’ve been very sad.
-This post is going to be a lot of ranting and I hope it provides insights to mental health especially in this hard time I believe all of you are experiencing.
+This post is going to be a lot of ranting and I hope it provides insights into mental health especially in this hard time I believe all of you are experiencing.

 Beginning of the year and my father’s death

-I lost my father on the 31st of December when I just made the flight back back to Melbourne on the 30th and needed to get the next flight to Bangkok.
+I lost my father on the 31st of December when I just made the flight back to Melbourne on the 30th and needed to get the next flight to Bangkok.
 Apparently getting a flight last minute during new year’s will cost you around 3000AUD round trip.
 But it was my father so it’s okay.
 The funeral was pretty.. uneventful, I guess?
 My father has been sick for 10 years and in a vegetative state so it was not a shock to us but I guess it was for me since I just arrived in Melbourne and had to make the next flight back.
 But the mood was all confusing, it was the beginning of the year and everyone was just occupied.
 The temple was not even open to allow us to hold a funeral until later.

 While the people who came were my dad’s friends I have not met in a while.
 I hate gatherings of family members and my parents’ friends.
 They are of the older generation who are toxic to my mental health.
 They think it’s okay, even during the funeral of my own dad, to criticize my appearance and my weight.
 Talk about being appropriate and having manners.